Passenger cars in the EU

 Despite an increase over the last years, passenger cars powered by alternative fuels, including hybrid cars, only made up a small share of the fleet of passenger cars in the EU in 2018.
 This is reflected by the share of cars powered by alternative fuels being low among the newly registered passenger cars.

-Preferences with regards to petrol or diesel powered passenger cars vary across the EU Member States; amongst the Member States for which recent data are available, cars with petrol powered engines make up the majority of registered passenger cars in most countries; diesel powered passenger cars dominate in only ten Member States.
+Preferences with regard to petrol or diesel powered passenger cars vary across the EU Member States; amongst the Member States for which recent data are available, cars with petrol powered engines make up the majority of registered passenger cars in most countries; diesel powered passenger cars dominate in only ten Member States.
 When looking at petrol and diesel engines together, medium sized engines dominated the passenger car fleet in most EU Member States; however, in Hungary and Malta the smallest engines dominated.

 New passenger car registrations